-Here are five reasons to be hyped for Bleach’s anime return that’ll chronicle the exhilarating last arc to a manga that spanned 686 chapters and 15 years.
+Here are five reasons to be hyped for the anime return that’ll chronicle the exhilarating last arc to a manga that spanned 686 chapters and 15 years.

-5 reasons why you should be hyped for the Thousand Year Blood War anime
+5 reasons why you should look forward to the Thousand Year Blood War anime

 5. Everybody gets their Bankai